ElliotGarbus/MidiClockGenerator/README.md

             while (t2 - t1) < pulse_rate:
                 t2 = perf_counter()

 out_port is a string that specified the midi port.
 The parameters run and bpm are instances of multiprocessing Vaule.
 These are shared variables across both processes.
-The variable bpm.value is used to send the desired bmp from the GUI to the \_midi_clock_generator.
+The variable bpm.value is used to send the desired bpm from the GUI to the \_midi_clock_generator.
 Pulse rate is calculated in the while loop, so no additional action is reuqired when the bpm.value is changed.  run is used for the GUI process to stop the \_midi_clock_generator prior to shutting down the process.
 The mido library is used for the midi connection.

 \_\_name\_\_ will get a differnt name in the process that is created by the program (\_\_mp_main\_\_).
 The test "if \_\_name__ == '\_\_main\_\_':"